bekk/bekk-christmas/post/functional/scala-3.md

 ```

 <!-- Now, with the formalities gone we can take a dive into some of the new features. -->
-Simplicity and more opinionated patterns is one of the bigger design goals.
+Simplicity and more opinionated patterns are one of the bigger design goals.
 In the example
 above we have started a small program in two lines of code.
 Try it out yourself
 through Scastie[^scastieHelloWorld].
-But lines of code is far from everything regarding simplicity!
+But lines of code are far from everything regarding simplicity!
 The error
-messages are improved and the type system will do a much better jobbing
+messages are improved, and the type system will do a much better job
-assisting you while keeping the code sound.
+aiding you while keeping the code sound.
 One example of that is that the compiler will give suggestions of what to import
 when implicits are missing from the scope.
-In the example error below we can see
+In the example error below, we can see
 a detailed error message from trying to use an extension method from the
 fantastic Cats[^cats] library.
 Learning which imports to use in libraries which are heavy on
-implicit usage have always been a sore spot for beginners.
+implicit usage has always been a sore spot for beginners.
 Now we immediately
 get a helping hand to continue.